rubocode/vision-lk/vision/index.md

 Our vision must help us make decisions when navigating challenges.
 It helps us to know what our values are so that we can navigate intelligently.

 Our values guide us.
-These three values will guide with a timeless quality.
-They are objectives at the same time they are values.

-They will help us navigate our current economic crisis as well as point us towards true north in the future.
+Our values must represent who we are and have a timeless quality.

 * [Peace](peace)
 * [Progress](progress)
 * [Prosperity](prosperity)

+They are objectives at the same time they are values.
+We aim for peace as an objective in mapping out the future.
+We also value peace over conflict in tackling a specific challenge.

+They will help us navigate our current economic crisis as well as point us towards true north in the future.